Travel Safety

 OnCall International provides 24/7 access to English-speaking doctors, medical referrals, and evacuation assistance, as well as regional and country-specific risk and safety reporting.

-Follow the below steps to forward your travel information to MyTrips.
+Follow the below steps to forward your travel information to Oncall.
 Completing these steps is critical for your registration for international insurance coverage.
+Registration for destinations booked through the University Contracted Travel Agencies is automatic and no additional action is needed.
+To register destinations reached using personal or other outside arrangements, the traveler must take action to register them:

 STEP Registration via U.S. State Department